-All respondents aged two years and over have their height and weight measurements taken at the end of the interview.
-Those aged five years and over also have their waist circumference measured.
+Interviewers request height and weight measurements of all respondents aged two years and over at the end of the interview.
+They also request waist circumference measurements of those aged five years and over.
+Respondents may decline to provide any or all of these measurements.
 Pregnant women are excluded from the measurement component of the survey.

 Laser height measurement was introduced with the 2012/13 NZHS.
-The laser design was trialled and refined before being introduced in July 2012, replacing the traditional stadiometers used in the 2011/12 NZHS.
+The laser design was trialled and refined before being introduced; it replaced the traditional stadiometers used in the 2011/12 NZHS.
 The professional measuring device, a Precaster HANS CA770, consists of a laser meter mounted to a rigid headboard held by the interviewer against the corner of a wall or door.
-The headboard is lowered until it reaches the respondent's head, activating the laser to take a measurement.
+The headboard is lowered until it reaches the respondent's head, activating the laser to take a measurement to the nearest 0.1 cm.
 Measurements are taken without shoes.

-Weight is measured using professional electronic weighing scales.
-Tanita HD-351.
-Respondents are asked to empty their pockets, remove their shoes and any bulky clothing to prevent an inaccurate reading.
+Weight is measured using professional electronic weighing scales (Tanita HD-351) to the nearest 0.1 kg, to a maximum of 200 kg.
+Respondents are asked to empty their pockets, and remove their shoes and any bulky clothing.

-Waist circumference is measured using an anthropometric measuring tape, Lufkin W606PM and is taken over one layer of clothing, at the midpoint between the lowest palpable rib and the top of the hip bone.
+Waist circumference is measured to the nearest 0.1 cm using an anthropometric measuring tape, Lufkin W606PM.
+Measurements are taken over one layer of clothing, at the midpoint between the lowest palpable rib and the top of the hip bone.

 Height, weight and waist circumference measurements are taken at least twice in each respondent.
-If there is more than a one percent variation between the first and second measurements, then a third measurement is taken for accuracy.
-The final height, weight, and waist measurements used for analysis are calculated for each respondent by taking the mean of the two closest measurements.
+If there is a variation of more than 1 percent between the first and second measurements, a third measurement is taken for accuracy.
+The final height, weight and waist measurements used for analysis are calculated for each respondent by taking the mean of the two closest measurements.

-Blood pressure measurement for adults was included from year 2012/13 but was removed during the 2017/18 survey year (to allow more time for the questionnaire portion of the survey), and reintroduced in 2018/19.
-Blood pressure measurement is obtained using an Omron HEM 907, a portable electronic sphygmomanometer.
+Blood pressure measurement for adults was included from 2012/13.
+It was removed during the 2017/18 survey year (to allow more time for the questionnaire portion of the survey) and reintroduced in 2018/19.
+If the respondent consents, interviewers obtain a blood pressure measurement using an OMRON HEM 907, a portable electronic sphygmomanometer with three cuff sizes.
 A fabric cuff is wrapped around the respondent's upper left arm, just above the elbow.
 Within the cuff is a plastic bladder connected by a tube to the main device.
 As the bladder inflates, the device detects the respondent's blood pressure.
-The device is programmed to take three readings, with a one minute pause between each.
+The device is programmed to take three readings, with a one-minute pause between each.
 The final systolic and diastolic measurements used for analysis are calculated for each respondent by taking the mean of the second and third measurements.
+The first reading is not used, to minimise the impact of any increase in blood pressure caused by taking measurements.

 Respondents are given a measurement card, detailing the readings taken on the day of the survey.
 The card also includes details of where to go for further information or advice.

 Several techniques are used to ensure the quality of the objective measurement equipment.
-If interviewers report faulty equipment then replacements are supplied immediately.
+If interviewers report faulty equipment, replacements are supplied immediately.
 In-field checks of equipment by CBG managers are carried out at least twice a year.
 These checks include:

-- a visual check of equipment for damage/cleanliness (for example, blood pressure cuffs are in good condition, blood pressure tubes and connectors are sound, weighing scales have all four feet) - ensuring the laser and blood pressure devices are still programmed with the correct settings.
+- a visual check of equipment for damage/cleanliness (to ensure, for example, that blood pressure cuffs are in good condition, blood pressure tubes and connectors are sound and weighing scales have all four feet) - a check that the laser and blood pressure devices are still programmed with the correct settings.

-At the time of the annual module change the equipment is checked and recalibrated as follows:
+At the time of the annual module change, the equipment is checked and recalibrated as follows: